gioui-plugins/gio-plugins/hyperlink/README.md

 ### Operations:

-Operations must be added with `gtx.Execute` method.
+Operations must be added with `gioplugins.Execute` method.
 The operation will be executed at the end of the frame.

 - `giohyperlink.OpenCmd`:
     - Opens the link in the default browser.
 Currently, only supports `http` and `https` schemes.